nicedreams/rsyncsnap/README.md

 # Copy rsyncsnap.include and rsyncsnap.exclude files to /root or directory of your choosing or create your own includes file.
 ```

 Create rsyncsnap.include and rsyncsnap.exclude files.
-Use the example files in this README or the to help you with your own includes and excludes.
-Follows normal rsync patterns.  rsyncsnap.excludes creation is optional if not needed.
+Use the example files to help you with your own includes and excludes.
+Follows normal rsync patterns.
+Excludes creation is optional if not needed.
 ```
 vi /root/rsyncsnap.include
 vi /root/rsyncsnap.exclude